stellar/go/ingest/tutorial/getting-started.md

   Please don't use it in production code; it's provided here for completeness, convenience, and brevity of examples.

   2. Some of the examples use the [`jq`](https://stedolan.github.io/jq/) application, which is a full-featured command-line JSON parser available on most platforms.

+  3. It's worth noting that even though the [second example](example-tracking-feature-popularity) could *also* be done by using the `LedgerTransactionReader` and inspecting the individual operations, that'd be bit redundant as far as examples go.